Hastings College student's mural project brings God's world to kids

 AXTELL — A Hastings College student armed with paintbrushes and a vision has given the world to Axtell schoolchildren.

-Savannah Ellis of Beaver City, a junior majoring in studio art and international relations, spent scores of summer, night and weekend hours over the past year turning a large basement room at First Presbyterian Church of Axtell into a recreation area for participants in the church’s after-school program.
+Savannah Ellis, a junior from Beaver City majoring in studio art and international relations, spent scores of summer, night and weekend hours over the past year turning a large basement room at First Presbyterian Church of Axtell into a recreation area for participants in the church’s after-school program.

 Each of four murals portrays a different view of the natural world — a night sky, a mountain landscape, a blue ocean scene, and a forest with babbling brook.
 A fifth scene represents Jesus with his apostles at the Last Supper.